-The Metals Company is undertaking one of the most comprehensive deep-sea research programs in history, investing $75 million as part of our Environmental and Social Impact Assessment (ESIA) program.
+The Metals Company is undertaking one of the most comprehensive deep-sea research programs in history, investing over $100 million as part of our Environmental and Social Impact Assessment (ESIA) program.

 While the purpose of this seabed-to-surface program is to understand, predict, and mitigate wherever possible the impacts of collecting polymetallic nodules from the Clarion Clipperton Zone, the work is also laying the foundation for serious progress in the fields of deep-sea science, medicine, and ocean-operations monitoring.
 Done in conjunction with some of the world’s foremost independent experts in marine science, the data we’re collecting is being shared with the international community, and our deep-sea samples are being studied by labs around the world.